ezramoss/Book-Manager/README.md

 # Book-Manager
 A windows forms application for managing books.
+Allows users to query, add, delete, and update books from a MySQL database.

 Created with the following: